 The FIX protocol and messaging standards include a significant number of acronyms that are generally grouped under:

-- The FIX Encoding standards such as the most commonly used implementations for "standard" FIX tag/value pairs, FIXML XML encoding, Simple Binary Encoding (SBE) and FIX Adapted for Streaming (FAST).
-The FIX Engine implementation will include API functionally to work with tag/value pairs as well as FIX to/from FIXML convertors, SBE Encoder/Decoders and FAST Encoder/Decoders.
+The FIX Encoding standards such as the most commonly used implementations for "standard" FIX tag/value pairs, FIXML XML encoding, Simple Binary Encoding (SBE) and FIX Adapted for Streaming (FAST).
+The FIX Engine includes API functionally to work with tag/value pairs as well as FIX to/from FIXML convertors, SBE Encoder/Decoders and FAST Encoder/Decoders.

 It is also important to note that the FIX standards are technical specifications rather than concrete implementations.
 The actual technical implementations are known as "FIX Engines" that support the FIX protocol session, application and encoding specifications.
 A key benefit of the FIX protocol standards are that they mandate the behavior of the connected counter-parties so that FIX Engine implementations from different providers are interoperable.

-In this specific context, reference the OnixS FIX Engine C++, .NET Framework, .NET Core and Java implementations and the free online OnixS FIX Dictionary reference for a quick and easy to use contemporary dictionary of the FIX Protocol standards.
+In this specific context, reference the OnixS FIX Engine C++, .NET Framework, .NET Core/.NET 5 and Java implementations and the free online OnixS FIX Dictionary reference for a quick and easy to use contemporary dictionary of the FIX Protocol standards.